 LADA – Latent Autoimmune Diabetes in Adults

-So what if all of the above is not applicable to your situation and you find your fasting blood glucose is still rising, despite your keto lifestyle, and not just in the morning but at other times of the day too?
+So what if all of the above is not applicable to your situation and you find your fasting blood glucose is still rising, despite your keto lifestyle.
+And not just in the morning but at other times of the day too?
 You then may want to consider the possibility of LADA, latent autoimmune diabetes in adults.
-This type of diabetes is sometimes called type 1.5 diabetes and usually applies to people who have been misdiagnosed previously as type 2 diabetics.
+This type of diabetes is sometimes called type 1.5 diabetes.
+It usually applies to people who have been misdiagnosed previously as type 2 diabetics.

-LADA acts like type 1 diabetes: antibodies are attacking the insulin-producing cells of the pancreas, but instead of emerging in childhood or adolescence, it arises in adulthood.
-LADA resembles type 2 diabetes though, hence the quick diagnosis of type 2, but the patients usually are thinner and progress to needing insulin a lot faster because their insulin producing beta cells have been attacked by antibodies.
+LADA acts like type 1 diabetes.
+Antibodies are attacking the insulin-producing cells of the pancreas, but instead of emerging in childhood or adolescence, it arises in adulthood.
+LADA resembles type 2 diabetes though, hence the quick diagnosis of type 2.
+But the patients usually are thinner and progress to needing insulin a lot faster.
+This is because their insulin producing beta cells have been attacked by antibodies.
 The highest rates of LADA patients are found in Northern Europe, with up to 14% of type 2 diabetics actually being LADA patients.

 Just like for type 1 and type 2 diabetes, the keto lifestyle is a successful method for LADA patients to keep their blood sugar as stable as possible.
 If they need to eventually inject insulin, low-carb eating still enables them to use the least amount of insulin necessary to keep their high blood sugars in check.
 If you are worried about this at all do consult your medical caregiver.